CryptedSnow/waste-collection/README.md

 $table->json('data');
 ```

-Step N°3 - Run the migrations.
+3 - Run the migrations.

 ```
 php artisan migrate
 ```

-Step N°4 - Use the commands to perfomate the Seeders.
+4 - Use the commands to perfomate the Seeders.

 ```
 php artisan db:seed